Skip to main content

 “I always felt they would be very noticeable and immediately make me look and feel really old, but that's not the case at all.
 Mine are pretty tiny and barely noticeable,” said one NCOA hearing aid survey respondent.

 You may want feature-packed BTE functionality instead.
 If you’re frequently taking calls throughout the day or love to stream music, Bluetooth connectivity will be important to you.
+Some of the less expensive hearing aid brands may lack features that you can add on separately.
+Check in with your hearing aid provider to learn about any hearing aid accessories that may make up for a lack of functionality.

 Top hearing aid features to consider